Banyan-Labs/ojt-tracker/README.md

 npm run dev
 ```

-this repo also need a `.env`, contact admin for file
+this repo also needs a `.env` file, contact admin for file

 ## Project goals